6 arrested on sex charges at Toronto all-boys school

 TORONTO (AP) - Police arrested six students from a prestigious private all-boys Catholic school in Toronto on Monday and charged them with sexual assault related to a video that was posted on the internet.

-Toronto Police Inspector Dominic Sinopoli said the teens from St. Michael's College were charged with assault, gang sexual assault and sexual assault with a weapon.
+Toronto Police Inspector Dominic Sinopoli said the teens, who are all 14 and 15, are from St. Michael's College and were charged with assault, gang sexual assault and sexual assault with a weapon.

 The high school is known for its sports programs and has produced many National Hockey League players over the years.

-Sinopoli said police became aware of the sexual assault through the media and he said the school failed to notify police immediately.
+Sinopoli said the school failed to notify police immediately and police became aware of the sexual assault through the media.
 Police are investigating at least three other hazing incidents, including another alleged sexual assault.

-St. Michael's expelled eight students and suspended another in connection with at least two incidents that allegedly took place on campus and were captured on video.
+St. Michael's has expelled eight students and suspended another in connection with at least two other incidents that allegedly took place on campus and were captured on video.

-"The incidents of sexualized assault that happened to our students and on our school grounds are simply horrific," the school said in a statement.
+The school's principal, Greg Reeves, defended his decision to tell police about the sexual assault two days after he found about it.
+He said his priority was to help the alleged victim inform his family about the incident.

 "These incidents are clearly indicative we have a problem.
-We need to do much better at our culture and our student's ability to talk to us."
+We need to do much better at our culture and our student's ability to talk to us," Reeves said.

 On Sunday, the school said it was conducting an independent examination into the "underlying attitudes and behaviors" that it said were inconsistent with the school's culture.

-Sinopoli said five students turned themselves in and another was arrested while heading to school.
-He said several videos are being circulated and police believe there are more videos and incidents.
+Sinopoli said five of the students who appeared in court Monday turned themselves in and another was arrested while heading to school.
+He said several videos are being circulated.

-The school's principal had been expected at the police press conference, but had to return to the school because of a bomb threat.
-Students and faculty were evacuated.
+Reeves did not attend a police press conference because of a bomb threat at the school which caused students and faculty to be evacuated.